-Camille is a PhD researcher at the Social Sciences Department of Carlos III University of Madrid.
+Camille is a member of RIVERS and a PhD researcher at the Social Sciences Department of Carlos III University of Madrid.
 Her doctoral research covers RIVERS work package C ‘Human rights treaty bodies: water knowledge and norm production’.
-After attending the course ‘UC3M ticket to open science’ at Carlos III University of Madrid from May to June 2021, Camille first published her blog post on https://www.curatore.es/uc3m2OpenScience/todos/doing-open-science-in-anthropology-what-challenges.
+After attending the course ‘UC3M ticket to open science’ at Carlos III University of Madrid (May – June 2021), Camille first published her blog post on https://www.curatore.es/uc3m2OpenScience/todos/doing-open-science-in-anthropology-what-challenges.

 Corsín Jiménez, Alberto.
 2018.
 ‘A Data Governance Framework for Ethnography v.
 1.0’. https://digital.csic.es/handle/10261/172227.